Battling Back Pain? Roll It Away With This Yoga Wheel We Tried and Loved

 The Chirp Plexus Wheel is a deep-tissue massage, posture corrector and oh-so-satisfying back popper all rolled into one.

-So, when I ran across an ad for the Chirp Plexus Wheel (their funny marketing got me), I did a little research and thought, "I'd like to try that."
+So, when I ran across an ad for the Chirp Wheel+ (their funny marketing got me), I did a little research and thought, "I'd like to try that."
 So I did, and I'm here to tell you that if you, too, are constantly shifting in your seat to relieve back pain or are shocked at the sight of your slouched shoulders in the mirror, these back-stretching wheels could help.

 How It Works